 There is more interest in heterogeneous agent macro models than ever before.
-Recent studies such as Achdou et al. (2017), Ahn et al. (2018), and Fernández-Villaverde et al. (2019a) apply newly developed numerical methods to solve heterogeneous agent models in continuous time.
+Recent studies such as Achdou et al. (2017) and Ahn et al. (2018) apply newly developed numerical methods to solve heterogeneous agent models in continuous time.
 In particular, Ahn et al. (2018) study heterogeneous agent models with aggregate uncertainty in continuous time and are able to solve the model quickly.
 However, there are some challenges to their approach.
 First, their method solves the model using a linear approximation and thus does not capture nonlinear effects of aggregate uncertainty.
 Second, because of the linearization, the accuracy of solving the model is significantly compromised when aggregate uncertainty is large and/or the model itself is highly nonlinear.

 We present an alternative numerical method to address the issues mentioned above.
 We introduce the explicit aggregation (XPA) algorithm of den Haan and Rendahl (2010) into the standard heterogeneous agent model with aggregate shocks of Krusell and Smith (1998) in continuous time.
 The XPA algorithm obtains the forecasting rule for aggregate capital from the individual saving function without relying on simulations within the algorithm.
-Then we compare the XPA algorithm in terms of accuracy and efficiency with the Krusell-Smith (KS) algorithm using simulations and the Reiter-Ahn (REITER) algorithm using perturbations around the deterministic steady state.
-1
+Then we compare the XPA algorithm in terms of accuracy and efficiency with the Krusell-Smith (KS) algorithm using simulations and the Reiter-Ahn (REITER) algorithm using perturbations around the stationary distribution without aggregate shocks.

-We find that, compared with the KS algorithm, the XPA algorithm is faster than and as accurate as the KS algorithm in solving the standard Krusell-Smith model.
-Compared with the REITER algorithm, the XPA algorithm can solve the model nearly as quickly as the REITER algorithm does, and is more accurate than the REITER algorithm, especially when aggregate uncertainty is large.
+We find that, compared with the KS algorithm, the XPA algorithm is faster than the KS algorithm in solving the standard Krusell-Smith model (5.7 seconds vs. 93.0 seconds in our example) at the same level of accuracy.
+Compared with the REITER algorithm, the XPA algorithm is more accurate than the REITER algorithm.
+Although the REITER algorithm can solve the model in a fraction of second, its accuracy is deteriorated especially when aggregate uncertainty is large.

 Our study is closely related to at least two areas of research.
 One is the literature on the XPA algorithm. den Haan and Rendahl (2010) is the first paper to apply this method to the standard heterogeneous agent model in Krusell and Smith (1998).
-Sunakawa (2020) shows that it is possible to apply their approach to some other heterogeneous agent models such as Khan and Thomas (2003, 2008) and Krueger et al. (2016) in discrete time.
-Therefore, it is straightforward to apply the XPA algorithm to more empirically plausible models even in continuous time.
-To the best of our knowledge, the present paper is the first to apply the XPA algorithm to the standard heterogeneous agent model with aggregate uncertainty in continuous time.
+Sunakawa (2020) shows that it is possible to apply their approach to some other heterogeneous agent models such as Khan and